antimof/UxPlay/README.txt

 not working, "**alsa**"","**pulseaudio**", or "**pipewire**" plugins may need to be installed, depending on how your audio is set up.

 **Finally, run uxplay in a terminal window**.
+On some systems, you can toggle into and out of fullscreen mode with F11 or (held-down left Alt)+Enter keys.
 Use Ctrl-C (or close the window) to terminate it when done.
-If it is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with `systemctl status avahi-daemon`.
+If the UxPlay server is not seen by the iOS client's drop-down "Screen Mirroring" panel, check that your DNS-SD server (usually avahi-daemon) is running: do this in a terminal window with `systemctl status avahi-daemon`.
 If this shows the avahi-daemon is not running, control it with
 `sudo systemctl [start,stop,enable,disable] avahi-daemon` (or